lbwang95/spatioRouting/README.md

 Each candidate file contains the number of candidate edge-step pair |C| and the starting step in the first line, the mean value and the confidence radius of each Q^t in the following T lines, and the edge id and the step id (e,\tau) in the following |C|.

 Each history file in the history folder contains the queries in the previous 20 days in the same format as a query file.

+Each update file in the update folder contains the number of edge weight updates in the first line, the edge id, the new weights, and the update time in the following lines.